Welcome to the PitNode project

 What is PitNode?

-With PitNode I built an open DIY BBQ thermometer system from scratch which supports temperature monitoring, touch screen display and web UI.
+With PitNode I built an DIY open source BBQ thermometer from scratch which supports temperature monitoring, touch screen display and web UI.

 You can use many kind of NTC probes (RTD is also possible but not yet supported) for meat temperature monitoring and it supports a connection of a thermocouple type K for grill temperature monitoring.